 What about the voidness of the “self?”

-Right, voidness of the self, thank you.
-“Me,” “you” – it’s a category.
-Same as “tree.”
-But not the same type of phenomenon as a tree; a tree has physical characteristics.
-“Me,” I don’t have physical characteristics.
-My body has physical characteristics.
-Do I have physical characteristics?
-“Me?”
-A little bit more abstract.
-“Me” is – to put it in simple language – it’s an abstract phenomenon.
-Not something with physical characteristics, not a way of being aware of something, like seeing or anger or love.
-That’s a way of being aware of something, of perceiving something, or experiencing something.
+“Me” and “you” are categories, just like “tree.”
+But “me” is not the same type of phenomenon as a tree.
+A tree has physical characteristics but “me” doesn’t; my body has physical characteristics.
+“Me” is an abstract phenomenon, to put it in simple language, not something with physical characteristics and not a way of being aware of something, like seeing or anger or love.

 How do we use this abstraction?
 There’s a continuity of experiencing subjectively, moment to moment, this and that.
 And it always has content.
 You can’t just experience, you always experience something.
 The content constantly changes moment to moment, from visual content to audio, to all sorts of stuff.
 Then we have various ways of being aware: seeing, hearing, emotions like anger, attachment, happiness, attention and so forth.
 All of these ingredients make up of an unbelievably complex network and are interacting with each other.
 Every single part is changing at a different rate.